 Now for the articles…

 The Dividend Guy took issue with Rob Carrick’s comments about dividend investing being a cult.
 Good on him.
 Let’s be honest – there are ETF cheerleaders, stock cheerleaders, dividend cheerleaders, mutual fund cheerleaders, housing market cheerleaders and on the other side the continuum, pessimists for all the above and more.
 My thoughts – invest how you want to invest to meet your own financial objectives (or your family’s objectives) and don’t worry about anyone else.
 If that means you’re a GIC cheerleader – based on what your financial plans says you need to invest in – then good on you.
-Personal finance and investing should be about respecting the individual’s (or the family’s best interests) to maximize investment return and mitigate risk.
+Personal finance and investing is personal.
+That means it should be about respecting the individual’s (or the family’s best interests) to maximize investment return and mitigate risk.
 Unfortunately some people think, maybe too many people these days think, unless you invest in low-cost ETFs you’re an idiot.
 Sad.

 This study confirms some of what we already know – Canadians are content with their financial advisors – to a ridiculous degree.
 From the article: “A survey conducted for Hennick Wealth Management shows that an average of only 3% of Canadians who use financial advisors were dissatisfied with the services they received.”
 So we’re saying 97% of people (surveyed) who have financial advisors are satisfied?
 That’s crazy high.

 The folks at the Financial Planning Standards Council remind us that while robo-advisors are great financial planning often needs to go beyond algorithms.

 Other fine reads and upcoming reads:

 With “RRSP season” approaching, it’s good time to review how to build a fat RRSP nest egg.